zjsxwc/application-services/docs/rfcs/sync-manager.md

     // differs from last time.
     sync_id: SyncGuid,

+    // The current version for the engine, as read from meta/global.
+    // Not clear that "u32" is the best option here - I guess it's OK so
+    // long as we treat an invalid u32 representation sanely.
+    // Note that persisting this may not be required if there's only one
+    // version supported, as the value can be compared against a hard-coded
+    // value in the engine.
+    version: u32,

     // The keys to be used for this collection.
 This may be the default key (ie,
     // used for all collections) or one specific to the collection, but the
     // engine doesn't need to know that.